Nearly Optimal Bounds for Sample-Based Testing and Learning of $k$-Monotone Functions: Introduction

 \subsubsection{The Learning Upper Bound for Product Spaces}

 As we discussed in \Cref{sec:results}, it suffices to prove \Cref{thm:UB-learner} for the case of $r=2$, i.e. learning functions $f \colon \RR^d \to \{\pm 1\}$ under a product measure $\mu$.
-We use a downsampling technique to reduce this problem to learning a discretized proxy of $f$ over a hypergrid $[N]^d$ where $N = \Theta(kd/\eps)$ with mild label noise.
+We use a downsampling technique to reduce this problem to learning a discretized proxy of $f$ over a hypergrid $[N]^d$ where $N = \Theta(kd/\eps)$ under agnostic label noise at rate $O(\eps)$.
 This technique has been used in previous works \cite{GKW19,BlackCS20,HarmsY22} and our proof borrows many technical details from \cite{HarmsY22}.

 Next, for $N$ which is a power of $2$, we observe that a $k$-monotone function $f \colon [N]^d \to \{\pm 1\}$ can be viewed as a $k$-monotone function over the hypercube $\{\pm 1\}^{d \log N}$ by mapping each point $x \in [N]^d$ to its bit-representation.
 We can then leverage a result of \cite{BlaisCOST15} which shows that all but a $\eps$-fraction of the mass of the Fourier coefficients of $k$-monotone Boolean functions $f \colon \{0,1\}^d \to \{0,1\}$ is concentrated on the terms with degree at most $\frac{k\sqrt{d}}{\eps}$.
-We can then use the Low-Degree Algorithm introduced by \cite{LinialMN93} which was shown to work under random classification noise by \cite{Kearns98}.
+We can then use the low-degree algorithm introduced by \cite{LinialMN93} which was shown to work even in the agnostic setting by \cite{agnostichalfspaces08}.